gbif/hp-swissnatcoll/en/data-aggregator.md

 | [recordNumber](https://dwc.tdwg.org/terms/#dwc:recordNumber) | Occurrence | An identifier given to the dwc:Occurrence at the time it was recorded (link between field notes and specimen). | field number, collect number, numéro de récolte, Fundnummer | 2089, ASM-515 |
 | [catalogNumber](https://dwc.tdwg.org/terms/#dwc:catalogNumber) | Occurrence | A unique identifier for the record within the data set or collection. | Code-barre, Numéro, Barcode, Nummer | G00009201, Sheet-2765149 |
 | [recordedBy](https://dwc.tdwg.org/terms/#dwc:recordedBy) | Occurrence | A list (concatenated and separated) of names of people, groups, or organizations responsible for recording the original dwc:Occurrence. | Collector, collecteur, leg. | RSutter, Gilomen, Ed.
 Berger |

+## Which fields are required/mandatory, optional and not needed?
+_coming soon_